Silver Brumby: Ilinga, Wuring and Yuri

+Ilinga is described for the most part described to be a very dark brown, but as she matures she is described with 'the colour of moonlight running across her back', and strands of silver in her hair.
+She could be a silver dapple black, but since silver dapples are described in some of the novels, it seems strange that the author would not describe them as such.

+Controversy

+Brumbies are considered an invasive pest species in Australia and are credited with doing massive damage to the native habitat of the snowy mountains, where the Silver Brumby series is set.
+Government programs seek to control their numbers by culling, but some Australians defend the brumbies and protest the cullings.

+The Silver Brumby and other brumby-centric books by Elyne Mitchell are credited with creating sympathy and fondness for the brumbies, and perpetuating the idea that brumbies are a classic staple of the Australian bush.

 Adaptations

 In 1993 the first book, The Silver Brumby, was adapted into a film of the same name.
 The film starred Russell Crowe, Caroline Goodall and Amiel Daemion.
 It was released as The Silver Stallion: King of the Wild in some countries.

 The series was also adapted into a children's cartoon TV series of the same name in 1996.
-Running for 39 episodes, the series uses some character names, but at best is only a very loose adaptation of the books.
+Running for 3 seasons with a total of 39 episodes, the series uses some character names, but is a loose adaptation of the books.